vpn1997/Origami/README.md

 - The aim of this project is to create a framework that can help people create a web based demo out of their machine learning code and share it.
 Others can test the model without going into the implementation details.
 Usually testing models by other people involves a lot of preparation and setup.
 This project aims to cut that down.

+This app is presently under active development and we welcome contributions.
+Please check out our [issues thread](https://github.com/Cloud-CV/Origami/issues) to find things to work on, or ping us on [Gitter](https://gitter.im/Cloud-CV/Origami).

+## Getting Started

-## Setting the environment variables
+### Setting the environment variables

 * `origami.env` stores all the environment variables necessary to run Origami.